 Baking with sourdough discard

 Sourdough discard adds a great tangy flavor to these muffins.
 Since you’re not using it as a leavener, your sourdough starter does not need to be activated or fed for it to work in this recipe and you can use it straight from the refrigerator.
 Older discard will have a tangier, more acidic flavor than freshly-fed sourdough starter.
 Both will work for this recipe, you’ll get a slightly different flavor but your bake will still be delicious!

 If you love delicious sourdough discard recipes.
 Check out my collection of Sourdough Discard Recipes.

 What you need

-Homemade pumpkin puree has a different moisture content than canned pumpkin puree.
-This could change the hydration level of your muffins and adversely affect the result of your bake.
-It’s best to use canned pumpkin puree (not pumpkin pie filling which has added sugar and spices.
+Use canned pumpkin puree: Homemade pumpkin puree has a different moisture content than canned pumpkin puree.
+Using roasted pumpkin may change the hydration level of your batter and adversely affect the result of your bake.
+It’s best to use canned pumpkin puree, not pumpkin pie filling which has added sugar and spices.

 - Your baking soda and baking powder may be past their prime and not able to leaven your muffins